MarcPoyet/team-drive-nation/README.md

  √ This solution is important insofar as it is part of the vision of registering Africa as a technological hub where the impossible has no limit with information and digital.

 ## Usage
- How would someone use what you have built, include URLs to the deployed app, service e.t.c when you have it setup

 The solution being a web application the use would include the URL of the platform, the service, etc.

 ## Authors

-List the team behind this project.
-Their names linked to their Github, LinkedIn, or Twitter accounts should siffice.
-Ok to signify the role they play in the project.

 DRIVE NATION is the result of a passionate and enthusiastic team, who have worked hard to move the lines and develop an online training solution for driving licenses to support Africa in the fight against the evils that plague its society.
 Demanding men and women, focused on finding the best legal, technical, technological and design options to design the best online driving school solution.